Yes, logic and critical thinking really do matter. A lot, in fact.

 A Few of My Favorites

 These are in no particular order or age/stage.
 Many of them are a part of a series and have multiple levels available.
-Once you click on a picture, you will be able to search for other levels.
+Once you click on a picture, you can search for other levels.

 Let me know about your favorite logic and critical thinking curriculum in the comments!